 Mucurca Lagoon

-Discover this beautiful lagoon at 4,350 m.a.s.l., very close to Cabanaconde.
-From its shores, enjoy the direct view of the Sabancaya volcano and let yourself be enveloped by the natural environment that offers peace and silence.
+Very close to Cabanaconde lies this lagoon at 4,350 m a.s.l.
+Its shores offer a direct view of the Sabancaya volcano and a natural environment that transmits peace and absolute silence.

 Mucurca Lagoon | Photo by German Florez

-Tour this ancient stone construction erected by the Collaguas in the district of Madrigal.
-From the top of the fortress, contemplate the panoramic views of the Colca Canyon and traditional villages such as Cabanaconde and Tapay.
+In the district of Madrigal rises this ancient stone construction built by the Collaguas.
+From the top of the fortress, you will have a panoramic view of the Canyon and traditional villages such as Cabanaconde and Tapay.

 Frequently Asked Questions